Ontario Immigrant Nominee Program (OINP)

-The following is a guide to help explain the Opportunities Ontario Provincial Nominee Program (PNP), and related information to assist in completing the required forms for Citizenship and Immigration Canada (CIC) for the employer.
-Further detailed information about the program and eligibility can be found on the Opportunities Ontario website:
+The following is a guide to help explain the Ontario Immigrant Nominee Program (OINP) Provincial Nominee Programs (PNP), and related information to assist in completing the required forms for Immigration, Refugee & Citizenship Canada (IRCC) for the employer.
+Further detailed information about the program and eligibility can be found on the OINP website:

 - Applying as an international student with a job offer;

 - Applying as a skilled worker with a job offer.

 What is the Provincial Nominee Program (PNP)?

 The Ontario Immigrant Nominee Program (OINP) is Ontario’s nomination program for permanent residency (PNP).
 The OINP is designed to contribute to job creation, job retention and economic development by attracting new investment, and by helping employers in targeted sectors to attract and retain qualified employees for jobs for which there are currently labour-market needs.
 The OINP also supports government priorities by facilitating the immigration of professionals in the health care and education sectors.

 The OINP main PNP is mainly employer-driven.
 This means that as a prospective nominee, you can only apply if your employer is pre-screened, the position is approved, and your employer supports a nominee application package from the OINP.

 However, there are two new streams under the international category that do not require a job offer to qualify:

 - the international PhD graduate stream which allows graduates of a PhD program from one of Ontario’s publicly funded universities without the need for a job offer to qualify for the program (other qualifications still apply).

 - the masters graduate stream which allows graduates of a Masters program from one of Ontario’s publicly funded universities with no plans for further education and without the need a job offer to qualify for the program (other qualifications still apply).